I Feel Fine: Audio feedback

 "I Feel Fine" starts with a single, percussive feedback note produced by McCartney plucking the A string on his bass, and Lennon's guitar, which was leaning against McCartney's bass amp, picking up feedback.
-This was the first use of feedback on a rock record.
+This is considered the first intentional use of feedback on a rock record.
 According to McCartney, "John had a semi-acoustic Gibson guitar.
 It had a pickup on it so it could be amplified ...
 We were just about to walk away to listen to a take when John leaned his guitar against the amp.
 I can still see him doing it … it went, 'Nnnnnnwahhhhh!'
 And we went, 'What's that?
 Voodoo!'
 'No, it's feedback.'
 'Wow, it's a great sound!'
 George Martin was there so we said, 'Can we have that on the record?'
 'Well, I suppose we could, we could edit it on the front.'
 It was a found object, an accident caused by leaning the guitar against the amp."
 Although it sounded very much like an electric guitar, Lennon actually played the riff on an acoustic-electric guitar (a Gibson model J-160E), employing the guitar's onboard pickup.

 Later, Lennon was very proud of this sonic experimentation.
 In one of his last interviews, he said: "I defy anybody to find a record – unless it's some old blues record in 1922 – that uses feedback that way."